The Relaxed Wife

 The Relaxed Wife is a 13-minute live action American film produced in color for distribution during 1957.
 Structured in a form similar to the 1942–55 series of MGM's Pete Smith Specialty comedy short subjects, which were written and directed by those films' star Dave O'Brien, or to Warner Bros.'
 Joe McDoakes shorts which starred George O'Hanlon, the brief comedic episodes comprising The Relaxed Wife depict a wise, easygoing housewife calming her stress-filled husband.
-The film is a short version of a longer promotional production which described the benefits of Atarax, a tranquilizer that was marketed at the time.
+The film is a short version of a longer promotional production that described the benefits of Atarax, a tranquilizer that was marketed at the time.